jmcassier/fantasy-olympics-hci584/README.md

    - If the player doesn't guess the winner correctly but their guess ends up with a medal, they will receive 0 points.
    - If the player doesn't guess the winner and their guess fails to medal, they will lose 1 point.

+## How To Run & Packages
+Beyond Python, the project currently requires you to install Pandas.
+To do this, run

+	pip install pandas

+To run the program, in the project directory in the terminal run the following command:

+ 	python app.py

 ## User Activity Flow

 ### Task 1